Health and Religious Diversity

 What type of expertise can the cluster supply, and who is it aimed at?

 We can be an interesting partner in research projects in the field of health, in which an understanding of religious backgrounds, particularly lived experience of religion, is important.
-Although most of our methods are qualitative, we can also provide input for developing quantitative research in this field.
+Although most of our methods are qualitative, we can also provide input for developing quantitative research in this field for example in formulating survey questions, designing methods, or approaches to draw in particular groups.

 In terms of teaching, we can provide expertise in the fields of health and religious and cultural diversity.